NickYang1988/asio_kcp/readme.md

+# asio_kcp - XD

+> This version is a reunit version, all code is the same with the original repo beside dir structure and dependencies.

 ### asio_kcp - a fast and reliable udp framework.
 #### This framework will be the fastest protocal for pvp game.